hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 System messages from HostJane will keep you up-to-date with everything you need to do and all activity inside your order.
 The Seller should keep you updated.

-In the right side of the workspace, you can access all links, files, media, docs and resources associated with your order.
+<span class="purple">In the right side of the workspace, you can access all links, files, media, docs and resources associated with your order.</span>

 All deliveries the Seller gives you will be neatly organized for easy access in this space.